calibrae-project/calibrd/README.md

 You can join the discussion at http://calibrae.freeforums.net - or if you want to chat with the team and miscellaneous supporters at the Discord chat: https://discord.gg/AmyB6ee

-Below remains the rest of the original contents of this file:

----

 # Building
 It should be possible to build this on any version of Debian or derivatives with a kernel version at or above the one found in Ubuntu 14.04.